 Year One in Pittsburgh.
 Year Two in D.C.

 Gain invaluable work experience by day while completing your coursework by night in the MSPPM: Washington, D.C. pathway.
-This program provides you with a direct route to a high-level career in governmental policy and research—whether in Washington or another nation—by gaining a year of D.C. work experience and building your professional network while in school.
+This program provides you with a direct route to a career in policy or research— in Washington or elsewhere—by gaining a year of D.C. work experience and building your professional network before you graduate.

-Heinz College's MSPPM-DC program is the highest-ranked public policy degree program in Washington, D.C.
+Heinz College's MSPPM-DC program is the highest-ranked policy analysis degree program in Washington, D.C.
 You will develop skills in data analytics and management strategies during your first year on campus in Pittsburgh.
-In year two, you will do real work on the ground through a year-long apprenticeship for a government agency, D.C. non-profit, or consulting group, while completing a challenging blend of policy analysis and methods courses, and a Capstone Project for a D.C. client.
+In year two, you will do real work on the ground through a year-long Heinz Policy Fellowship for a government agency, a D.C. non-profit, or a consulting group, while completing a challenging blend of policy analysis and methods courses, and a Capstone Project for a D.C. client.